SitecorePowerShell/Console/README.md

 The Sitecore PowerShell Extensions module (SPE) provides a robust environment for automating tasks within Sitecore.

-Consider some of the following examples of how SPE can improve your quality of life as a Sitecore developer/administrator:
+Consider some of the following examples to see how SPE can improve your quality of life as a Sitecore developer/administrator:

 - Make changes to a large number of pages:
 ```powershell
 Get-ChildItem -Path master:\content\home -Recurse | % { $_.Text += "<p>Updated with SPE</p>"  }
 ```

 - Find the oldest page on your site:
 ```powershell
 gci master:\content\home -Recurse | select Name,Id,"__Updated" | sort "__Updated"
 ```

 - Remove a file from the Data directory:
 ```powershell
 gci $SitecoreDataFolder\packages -Filter "readme.txt" | ri
 ```

 - Rename items in the Media Library:
 ```powershell
 gci "master:\media library\Images" | % { rni $_.ItemPath -NewName ($_.Name + "-old") }
 ```

-Note:
-Aliases and positional parameters were used in the above examples
+**Note:** Aliases and positional parameters were used in the above examples.
+Use *Get-Alias* to see them all.

 * gci = Get-ChildItem
 * ri = Remove-Item
 * rni = Rename-Item